eclipse-archived/ceylon-lang.org/documentation/1.1/faq/index.md

 is [open source](/code/licenses).
 It's extremely important to us that the entire platform be open and unencumbered.

-### What is the naming convention for Ceylon platform releases
+### What is the naming convention for Ceylon platform releases?

-Ceylon releases are named after Minds from the late great Iain M. Banks' Culture series.
+Ceylon production releases are named after Minds from the late great Iain M. Banks' Culture series.

 ### What is the elephant's name?